Welcome to PayPal!

 All PayPal accounts let you do things like:

 - Buy things online, using mobile devices or in stores.

-- Make payments using your credit card, debit card, bank account, or other payment options, including funds held as balance in a business PayPal account (if we have verified the required identifying information you provide to us) or funds held in a PayPal Balance account linked to a personal PayPal account if you choose to open a PayPal Balance account.
+- Make payments using your credit card, debit card, bank account, or other payment options, including funds held as balance in a business account (if we have verified the required identifying information you provide to us) or funds held in a PayPal Balance account linked to a personal account if you choose to open a PayPal Balance account.
 The terms “PayPal Balance account” or “Balance Account” in this user agreement are used to refer to a PayPal Balance account and shall include any account currently or previously known as a PayPal Cash or a PayPal Cash Plus account, as applicable.
 More information about Balance Accounts can be found in the PayPal Balance Terms and Conditions.

 - Accept credit card, debit card, bank account, Balance Account, and other payment methods from others.

 You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers, or any other codes that you use to access your PayPal account and the PayPal services.
 You must keep your mailing address, email address and other contact information current in your PayPal account profile.

 If you primarily need to make purchases and send personal transactions to family and friends, a personal account is probably right for you.
 With a personal account you can do things like:

 - Send personal transactions to and request personal transactions from friends and family.

 - Buy goods and services.